zebox/registry-admin/Readme.md

 #### 1.3.
 Private Docker Registry settings (with token auth) - Recommended
 Supported registry V2 only.
 For use docker registry with token authentication you need configure it as a standalone access control manager for resources hosted by other services which wish to authenticate and manage authorizations using a separate access control manager.
-Fore more information about follow to the official [documentations](https://docs.docker.com/registry/spec/auth/token/).
+For get more information about it, follow to the official [documentations](https://docs.docker.com/registry/spec/auth/token/).

 ### Registry settings (with basic auth, .htpasswd) - Not recommended